-Your sins atom for.
+Your sins atorn for.
 You have been sealed by the Holy Spirit.
+Right?
+Right?

 No scheme of man, no power of hell can ever pluck you from his hand.
 You have an inheritance waiting for you.

-One that is imperishable, undefiled and unfading.
+One that is imperishable, undefiled and unfading. you have a new resurrection body to look forward to.

-You have a new resurrection body to look forward to.
-You have a new creation to enjoy forever.
+You will have a whole new creation to enjoy forever.
 You are going to spend eternity in a place where there will be no more weeping, no more tears, no more suffering, no more sickness, no more death.

-[17:27] Forevermore.
-That is the blessing.
-You now have in Christ.
+[17:25] You will be forevermore.
+That is the blessing you now have in Christ.
 Remember it.